encode/starlette/docs/requests.md

 #### Query Parameters

-Headers are exposed as an immutable multi-dict.
+Query parameters are exposed as an immutable multi-dict.

 For example: `request.query_params['search']`